Menu

 A lasting legacy

-After the show, the garden will be relocated in its entirety to Sue Ryder St John’s Hospice in Bedford.
+Now the show is complete, the garden will be relocated in its entirety to Sue Ryder St John’s Hospice in Bedford.

 Its new location will provide a long-lasting legacy, as a dedicated space for grieving and reflection.
 It will be able to accommodate varying mobility needs and will offer a place of solace for hospice staff, patients, their families and the local community.